 Literature cited.
-Check the accuracy of citations against the original sources.
-If more than five references are cited, list them at the end of the article.
-Otherwise, cite them in the text, following these examples: Crowell (Auk 85:265, 1968), or (Crowell, Auk 85:265, 1968).
-In-text citations of publications by three or more authors should be in the form "Jones et al." A series of citations should be listed in chronological order (e.g., Moreau 1944, Lack 1947).
-For abbreviations and forms of titles of serial publications, follow the BIOSIS List of Serials (1974, BioSciences Information Service of Biological Abstracts).
+Make sure that all citations in the text are listed at the end of the paper, and that all papers listed have been cited.
+If five or fewer references are cited, put them in the text, following these examples: (Brown and Amadon, Eagles, hawks and falcons of the World.
+McGraw-Hill, New York, 1968), or Crowell (Auk 85:265, 1968).
+Check the accuracy of citations against original sources.
+Cite the original version instead of a reprint, wherever possible (e.g., Bent Life Histories).
+In-text citations of publications by three or more authors should be in the form "Jones et al." A series of citations should be listed in chronological order (e.g., Moreau 1944, Lack 1974).
+For abbreviations and forms of titles of serial publications, follow the Serial Sources for the BIOSIS Data Base (BioSciences Information Service, 1982).
 Consult recent issues of The Condor for additional details.

 Proofs and reprints.
 Proofs and reprint order forms will ordinarily be sent to the senior author.
 Please inform the Editor well in advance of any change in address or system for handling proofs.
 Check proofs carefully for errors.
 Examine illustrations to be sure that press-on materials have not been accidentally lost.
-Corrections will be made without charge but revisions that are an author's doing will be charged to the author at \$1.25 per revision line.
+Corrections will be made without charge but revisions that are an author's doing will be charged to the author at \$1.50 per revision line.
 If a change is needed, try to make the replacement the same length as the deletion.
+Otherwise, it may be necessary to reset additional lines.